MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/plan-analytics.md

 :::image type="content" source="../../assets/images/app-fundamentals/telemetry-in-layers.png" alt-text="Telemetry in layers" border="false":::

-There are two types of data instrumentation relevant for your Teams app:
+There are two types of data instrumentation relevant for your solutuon:

 - [Data instrumentation for your core SaaS product or app](#data-instrumentation-for-your-core-saas-product-or-app)